 2. Apply to be an intern

-Eligible PhD students will be invited to apply for published internship opportunities by submitting their CV and a motivation letter outlining their interest and suitability for the role.
+Eligible PhD students are invited to apply for published internship opportunities by submitting their CV and a motivation letter outlining their interest and suitability for the role.
+Application due date is 14 September 2025.

 3. Speed-Dating Interviews